Self Reliance (political party): 2019 and 2020 elections

 In October 2019, the former party leader Sadovyi was succeeded by Oksana Syroyid.

-In the 2020 Ukrainian local elections the party did not make the top 10 of winners of the election, thus she scored less than the 1.62% of the available seats won by the Radical Party of Oleh Lyashko.
-In total in the elections the party gained 223 deputies (0.52% of all available mandates).
-The party won 9 of the 84 seats of the Lviv Oblast Council (the winner in this election with 28 seats was European Solidarity) and 17 of the 64 seats in the Lviv City Council (coming second to European Solidarity's 26 seats) and Sadovy was reelected mayor of Lviv in the second round of the Lviv mayoral election with 62.25% of the vote (he had gained 40.09% in the first round).
+In the 2020 Ukrainian local elections, the party did not make the top 10 of winners of the election; thus, she scored less than the 1.62% of the available seats won by the Radical Party of Oleh Lyashko.
+In total, the party gained 223 deputies (0.52% of all available mandates) in the elections.
+The party won nine of the 84 seats of the Lviv Oblast Council (the winner in this election with 28 seats was European Solidarity) and 17 of the 64 seats in the Lviv City Council (coming second to European Solidarity's 26 seats) and Sadovy was reelected mayor of Lviv in the second round of the Lviv mayoral election with 62.25% of the vote (he had gained 40.09% in the first round).

 Ideology

-According to former party leader Andriy Sadovyi, Self Reliance shares the liberal conservatism ideology, but Timofey Milovanov of the University of Pittsburgh disagrees, claiming, "They have no ideology.
+According to former party leader Andriy Sadovyi, Self Reliance shares the liberal conservatism ideology, but Timofiy Mylovanov of the University of Pittsburgh disagrees, claiming, "They have no ideology.
 Some of their laws are conservative, some are populist, and some are liberal".